jeffskinnerbox/.dotfiles/pkg-nvim/nvim/lua/experimental/README.md

 while making code changes and render it inoperable,
 I can always fall back to `active` to fix that problem.
-Also, I depend on `active` in my day-to-day work, leaving the use of `experimental` for it own development & testing.
+Also, I depend on `active` in my day-to-day work, leaving the use of `experimental` mainly for it own development & testing.

 In this README file, I'm going to describe how I'm able to operate different NeoVim instances concurrently,